What is inventory optimization?

 How do you take advantage of inventory optimization?

-Because the analytical challenge is high, specialist skills are required to do it properly.
+Because the analytical challenge is high, you need specialist skills to do it properly.
 But those skills are not necessarily the same ones required to make changes to how your business actually works.
 Too much emphasis on analytics, or a siloed mentality, can leave a large gap between theory and practice.
 The analytics itself is only one part of the picture.
 In addition, you need to build the people, processes and systems to take advantage of it.

 Would you like to receive more content like this, direct to your inbox?
 We publish white papers on a range of supply chain topics approximately once every one to two months.
 Subscribe below and we will notify you of new content.
 Unsubscribe at any time.